ioBroker/dm-utils/README.md

 ### `handleDeviceAction(deviceId: string, actionId: string, context: ActionContext)

-This method is called when to user clicks on an action (i.e., button) for a device.
+This method is called when the user clicks on an action (i.e., button) for a device.

 The parameters of this method are:
 - `deviceId` (string): the `id` that was given in `listDevices()` --> `[].id`